 These colors and combinations of colors are not considered acceptable as far as the Kennel Club’s standards go.
 Nonetheless they have still proven very popular with pet dog owners.

-If you don’t care about your ability to show a French Bulldog in the ring, then it really doesn’t matter what color his coat is.
+If you don’t care about your ability to show a Frenchie in the ring, then it really doesn’t matter what color his coat is.

 Although there have been some associations drawn between blue Frenchies and poor health.